CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-miniview-rules.md

 - **view**: ID of the selection that the rule belongs to
 - **conditions**: Array of conditions profiles within the selection should conform to, such as certain values within certain fields
-- **inversed**: Boolean value that when set to "True" will return only profiles that do *not* adhere to the rule.
+- **inverted**: Boolean value that when set to "True" will return only profiles that do *not* adhere to the rule.
 - **disabled**: Boolean value that when set to "True" will disable the rule.